rujiaxie/BTRY_6020/README.md

 ## 2. File Structures in This Repository

+- `Final_Report.pdf` is the Final Report of the project.

 - *Analysis/*
 	- `Final_Project.Rmd` contains the full R code used for statistical and spatial analysis in this project.